yujia21/P3AWatsonFactCheck/README.md

 # alchemyapi_python #

-A sdk for AlchemyAPI using Python
+A sdk for AlchemyAPI using Python - **_Please note that this legacy AlchemyAPI SDK is no longer supported by IBM.
+Please use the Watson SDKs https://github.com/watson-developer-cloud?utf8=✓&query=sdk_**

 ## AlchemyAPI ##